LawDevNull/BullCityFoodraiser/README.md

 `December 2015: a photo from the first-ever "Foodraiser"`

 That effort to feed one classroom has grown into what is now the Bull City Foodraiser, a joint project of Mrs. Parker's Professors and the T. Greg Doucette Foundation.
-We now provide a 5,103 full bags of groceries -- one for every single student at each of 12 elementary schools in Durham.
+We now provide a 5,103 full bags of groceries each December -- one for every single student at each of 12 elementary schools in Durham.

 <img src="https://github.com/LawDevNull/BullCityFoodraiser/assets/58960990/7cee3d73-c16d-42f0-9dae-c55fc3764251" width="500px" caption="Volunteers taking a break in front of several hundred packed bags of groceries in December 2022">